Pennsylvania Trust Guide

 About the Authors:

+Julieanne is the President of Estate & Long Term Care Planning, Inc., a company which provides continuing education for professionals in Pennsylvania and coaching for attorneys throughout the nation.
 She has extensive lecturing experience as a speaker for The Pennsylvania State University Tax Institutes and Tax Week, PICPA-Pennsylvania Institute of Certified Public Accountants, National Association of Tax Practitioners—PA Chapter, Pennsylvania Society of Public Accountants, Pennsylvania Bar Institute, Elder Law Institute, Pennsylvania Bar Association, Back to Basics, Tax Pro Seminars, and the University of Illinois.
 In addition, she has conducted numerous local and national seminars for various organizations.

 Julieanne is the President of Estate & Long Term Care Planning, Inc., a company which provides continuing education for the public and professionals in Pennsylvania and coaching for attorneys throughout the nation.
 She has estates, trusts, and taxation.
 She also has published materials in various newsletters and newspapers.
 Julieanne co-authored two books about trusts, Pennsylvania Trust Guide (Edition I and II) and the Pennsylvania Special Needs Planning Guide, both published by George T. Bisel Company, Co., Inc. Most recently, Julieanne joined by nine other leading elder law attorneys from across the nation, co-authored Protect Your Family!
 Don’t Write a Blank Check to the Nursing Home, a collaborative writing, broken down in layman’s terms, offering readers the essential tools and knowledge for effective long-term care planning.
 She is also a co-author of Protect Your Legacy!
 What You Really Need to Know for the Second Half of Life.

-Samantha’s areas of concentration at Maxwell Sipe are federal gift and estate tax planning, trust and estate planning, asset protection planning, and business succession planning.
-She has presented continuing education instruction for multiple programs through the Pennsylvania Bar Institute including a program titled A Fresh Look at FLPs regarding the use of family limited partnerships in business succession planning; a program titled What Every Elder Law Attorney Needs to Know About FLPs addressing whether family limited partnerships are the best planning technique to use when dealing with elder law issues; a program titled Estate Planning for Oil, Gas, and Mineral Interests; a program titled Succession Planning for Your Elder Law Client’s Family Owned Business; a program titled Asset Protection for the Middle Class; and a program titled Your Guide to Elder Law.
-Samantha has also been a speaker for the Pennsylvania Bar Institute, Tax Pro Seminars, Estate & Long Term Care Planning, Inc., and EDLF Publishing, Inc.
+Samantha has presented continuing education instruction for multiple programs through the Pennsylvania Bar Institute including a program titled "A Fresh Look at FLPs" regarding the use of family limited partnerships in business succession planning; a program titled "What Every Elder Law Attorney Needs to Know About FLPs" addressing whether family limited partnerships are the best planning technique to use when dealing with elder law issues; a program titled "Estate Planning for Oil, Gas, and Mineral Interests"; a program titled "Succession Planning for Your Elder Law Client’s Family Owned Business"; a program titled "Asset Protection for the Middle Class"; a program titled "Post-SECURE" addressing the changes the SECURE Act had on retirement planning, and a program titled "Your Guide to Elder Law".
+Samantha has also been a speaker for the Pennsylvania Bar Institute, Tax Pro Seminars, Estate & Long Term Care Planning, Inc., and E, DLF Publishing, Inc.

-Additionally, Samantha co-authored a book with eighteen other leading elder care attorneys from across the nation titled Protect Your Legacy!
-What You Really Need to Know for the Second Half of Life.
-Samantha and Julieanne E. Steinbacher coauthored the 2017 and 2018 supplements to the Pennsylvania Trust Guide (Edition III) published by George T. Bisel Company, Co., Inc
+Additionally, Samantha co-authored a book with eighteen other leading elder care attorneys from across the nation titled "Protect Your Legacy!
+What You Really Need to Know for the Second Half of Life".
+Samantha co-authored the 2016, 2017, 2018, 2020, 2021, and 2022 supplements to the Pennsylvania Trust Guide (Editions IV and V) published by George T. Bisel Company, Co., Inc.